egelja/caelus-cml/docs/source/Tutorial/sections/laminar-flat-plate-tutorial.rst

 .. literalinclude:: sections/tutorial-figures/fp_checkmesh.txt

-The mesh non-orthogonality as reported above is 0 and therefore no no-orthogonal corrections are needed in this case.
+The mesh non-orthogonality as reported above is 0 and therefore no non-orthogonal corrections are needed in this case.
 In the case of mesh non-orthogonality being high, certain number of corrections are to be accounted for which can be set in the ``fvSolution`` file with the keyword ``nNonOrthogonalCorrectors``.
 The next step is to execute the solver and monitoring the progress of the solution.
 The solver is always executed from the top directory which is ``ACCM_flatPlate2D`` in our case as below

 .. code-block:: bash